 The “Hidden” Cruise Expenses You’re Paying For

-They say the devil’s in the details, and in this case, they’re right.
-And those details are outlined in the fine print of the cruise contract that we all “click here” to indicate we’ve read when in fact, we’ve barely glanced at it in our rush to get to the Lido deck.
+They say the devil’s in the details; in this case, they’re right.
+Those details are outlined in the fine print of the cruise contract that we all “click here” to indicate we’ve read when, in fact, we’ve barely glanced at it in our rush to get to the Lido deck.

-If you do stop to read that cruise contract (Bring your magnifying glass!) you’ll find out all kinds of things, including what expenses are being passed along to the consumer as well as expenses that aren’t, but can be at the cruise line’s discretion.
+If you stop to read that cruise contract (Bring your magnifying glass!), you’ll find out all kinds of things, including what expenses are being passed along to the consumer and expenses that aren’t but can be at the cruise line’s discretion.